The Best Christmas Pageant Ever!

 As they prepare for a wedding in the guest house garden, they are hit with a couple of Nature's tropical surprises...a small earthquake to really shake things up and the news a big storm is headed for the island.
 But more urgently... they are running out of time to renew Bo's old car's inspection sticker and a mouse shows that he likes cake.
 A lot.

-Their guest's misguided agendas and learning why the Catch & Keep has had its young ghost for several generations just adds to the mele' of a few days of vacation in Paradise.
+Their guest's misguided agendas and learning why the Catch & Keep has had its young ghost for several generations just adds to the melee' of a few days of vacation in Paradise.

 Welcome, again, to the Catch & Keep, where everyone is just...for a bit...goin' ta come back.

 New Playwrights Festival: Saturday, May 26.
+Adult and children entries of original, never produced plays, will begin to be accepted in January 2018.
 See details on the 2017 event click here